shkilass/ezbotf/docs/source/framework/utils.rst

 Requirement management functions
 ================================

 This usable for the plugins ``on_install`` event.
-These functions that implements functiona of of installing requirements and checking required plugins.
+These functions that implements functional of of installing requirements and checking required plugins.

 .. seealso:: :func:`ezbotf.Plugin.on_install()` - Example with utilities usage